 From German Village to Short North: Neighborhood Food Identities

-Columbus is full of stories told through food.
+This city is full of stories told through food.
 Each neighborhood has its own unique taste.
-This makes dining in Columbus a special experience.
+This makes dining in this city a special experience.

 German Village’s Old-World Flavors